alexdhill/alexdhill/README.md

-Current undergraduate student at the University of Southern California.
+Undergraduate student at the University of Southern California, class of 2022.
 Bachelors of Science in Quantiative Biology and Minor in Statistics.
-Class of 2022.

 Contact alex@alexdhill.com